obmarg/cynic/cynic-book/src/derives/scalars.md

 A Scalar derive can be configured with several attributes on the struct itself:

 - `graphql_type = "AType"` can be provided if the type of the struct differs from the type of and tells cynic the name of the Scalar in the schema.
 This defaults to the name of the struct if not provided.
-  GraphQL schema to map this struct to
 - `query_module` tells cynic where to find the query module - that is a module that has called the `query_dsl!` macro.
 This is required but can also be provided by nesting the QueryFragment inside a query module.